ArisaOkuyama/aboutme/README.md

 My name with little animation to start with.
 All social media links provided in order to contact me easily and check recent update.

 Menu bar:
 It links to 4 HTML pages.
 For mobile user has a hamburger menu to choose.
-Others has a fixed nav bar at the top of the screen and stays when scrolling and when hover, background color changes.
+For more than 600px wide devices has a fixed nav bar at the top of the screen and stays when scrolling and when hover, background color changes.

 About me page, Skill & Project page,  :
 PDF resume, a video of Ruby project are attached with responsive paragraph for each devices